zehicks/Pluto-PYNQ/docs/source/building.rst

 Installing PYNQ Dependencies
 ----------------------------

- A script is provided to run the PYNQ host setup script ``./PYNQ/sdbuild/scripts/setup_host.sh`` and download the prebuilt root filesystem and source distribution from the `PYNQ Development Boards webpage <http://www.pynq.io/board.html/>`_.
+A host setup script is provided to install the PYNQ dependencies, add the dependencies to ``$PATH``, and download the prebuilt root filesystem and source distribution from the `PYNQ Development Boards webpage <http://www.pynq.io/board.html/>`_.

 .. code-block:: console

-    chmod +x ./setup_pynq.sh
     ./setup_pynq.sh

 Building the Base Image